Advanced Practices Frequently Asked Questions

 Q. What part of the bedside evaluation is considered to be advanced practice?

 A. OTs provide clinical feeding evaluations to screen patients for aspiration risk.
 Screenings occur in a variety of settings including acute hospitals, extended care facilities, community based treatment units and facilities.
 The evaluation can include determination of bolus control and recognition of aspiration signs.
 Oral intake consistency recommendations, position changes, and oral motor interventions are methods that can be used to improve feeding ability or determine aspiration risk.
 When risk is suspected, it is incumbent on the therapist to refer the patient to the appropriate provider.
-Further evaluation of aspiration risk and development of an intervention plan is considered advanced practice, requiring advanced practice certification.
+Further evaluation of aspiration risk and development of an intervention plan is considered advanced practice, requiring advanced practice approval.

 Q. What kind and how much supervision is required for OTs who are in the process of meeting the experience requirements for an advanced practice?